xaanya/devops24/examinations/08/README.md

 # QUESTION A

+Copy the playbook from examination 7 to `08-mariadb-config.yml`.

-Use the `community.mysql` module in the playbook we created in Examination 7, so that it also creates a database instance called `webappdb` and a database user called `webappuser`.
+Use the `community.mysql` module in this playbook so that it also creates a database instance called `webappdb` and a database user called `webappuser`.

 Make the `webappuser` have the password "secretpassword" to access the database.

-You can create a separate playbook too, if you feel it makes it easier.

 HINT: The `community.mysql` collection modules has many different ways to authenticate users to the MariaDB/MySQL instance.
 Since we've just installed `mariadb` without setting